Perineal Tears

 Short-term treatment

-After your tear has been stitched, a single intravenous dose of antibiotics is given to help reduce the risk of infection, since the stitches are close to the anus.
-You may also be given oral antibiotics to continue for a period of time.
+After your tear has been stitched, you will receive a single intravenous dose of antibiotics to reduce the risk of infection, since the stitches are close to the anus.
+You may also be given oral antibiotics to take for a period of time.

 • A gentle laxative to make bowel movements more comfortable

-• A temporary catheter to collect urine until you feel able to walk to the toilet
+• A temporary catheter to collect urine until you can walk to the toilet

-• Daily showers, baths and sitz baths to keep the area clean
+• Daily showers, baths or sitz baths to keep the area clean

 • Change maternity pads regularly to keep the area clean

-• An ice pack applied to the perineum outside of clothing for up to 10 minutes to help with swelling
+• Apply an ice pack to the perineum over clothing for up to 10 minutes to help with swelling

 • Sitting on an air donut pillow or two rolled-up towels to ease pressure